y0urself/docker-workshop/README.md

 3. Watch the webserver logs
 4. compare the output of `ps aux` from your container with the host

-docker - useful tricks: cleanup script
+docker - useful tricks: cleanup
 =======================================
 You have to cleanup your local images and old containers regularly.